SFObservatory/Data.SFO/README.md

-# Data.2DII
+# Data.SFO

 ## Overview

-The 2° Investing Initiative (2DII) is an independent, non-profit think tank that coordinates some of the world’s largest research projects on sustainable finance.
+The Sustainable Finance Observatory (SFO) is an independent, non-profit think tank that coordinates some of the world’s largest research projects on sustainable finance.
 Our research retail projects included data collection through surveys, focus groups, campaigns, among others.
 This package contains the raw data captured in those projects.

 ## Installation

-To install the package, first it is neccesary to install the package from Github: remotes::install_github("2DegreesInvesting/Data.2DII")
+To install the package, first it is neccesary to install the package from Github: remotes::install_github("SFObservatory/Data.SFO")

 Then charge the library:
-library(Data.2DII)
+library(Data.SFO)

 ## Usage